Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 Give this medicine to your child to swallow.

-Infants 3 months up to 6 months weighing over 5 kg: Take 2.5 ml 3 times in 24 hours.
+For infants of 3 months up to 6 months weighing over 5 kg: Give 2.5 ml 3 times a day.
+Do not use for more than 24hours.

 Do not give to babies aged 3-6 months for more than 24 hours.
 If symptoms persist after 24 hours or worsen, consult your doctor.

-Children 1 year up to 4 years: Take 5 ml 3 times in 24 hours.
+For children of 1 to 3 years: Give 5 ml 3 times in 24 hours.

 The lowest effective dose should be used for the shortest duration necessary to relieve symptoms.
 If your child has an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see ‘Talk to your pharmacist or doctor’ section).